dgatf/msrc/README.md

 ### 5.2.
 From transmitter using lua script (only Smartport)

-It is recommended to update config with *msrc_gui* as not all parameters are implemented in lua script.
+It is recommended to update config with *MSRC Link* as not all parameters are implemented in lua script.

 The configuration is modified with a lua script (X7, X9, X-lite and Horus with openTx 2.2 or higher)